Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Introduction

 However, these studies focused primarily on the time required to sample candidate solutions without accounting for the total execution time of the entire Pareto front generation process.
 A rigorous end-to-end comparison must encompass the model construction phase as well as the computationally intensive filtering of non-dominated solutions from the sampled set.
 Consequently, omitting these stages renders comparisons with classical baselines incomplete and may lead to an overestimation of the practical advantages offered by the quantum approaches.

 In this work, we investigate the same problem instances using GPU-accelerated quantum-annealing-inspired algorithms (QAIA), focusing on Simulated Bifurcation (SB)~\cite{goto2019, goto2021}.
-This framework allows us to evaluate the performance limits of modern classical Ising solvers on these benchmarks, specifically focusing on the metrics critical for practical multi-objective optimization: sampling speed, sample diversity, and the efficiency of end-to-end Pareto-front recovery.
+This framework enables us to evaluate modern classical Ising solvers on these benchmarks, with particular attention to the metrics critical for practical multi-objective optimization: sampling speed, sample diversity, and the efficiency of end-to-end Pareto-front recovery.

-QAIA has previously demonstrated superior performance in solving single-objective MaxCut problems across diverse graph topologies~\cite{Huang2023, Zeng2024}.
+QAIAs have previously demonstrated superior performance in solving single-objective MaxCut problems across diverse graph topologies~\cite{Huang2023, Zeng2024}.
 This motivates evaluating whether these algorithms exhibit similarly robust performance when extended to the multi-objective regime.

-We show that GPU-accelerated QAIA provides a strong classical baseline for multiobjective quantum-optimization studies: it reaches optimal hypervolume roughly one order of magnitude faster than QA and four orders of magnitude faster than QAOA.
+We show that GPU-accelerated QAIAs provide a strong classical baseline for multi-objective quantum-optimization studies: it reaches the optimal hypervolume roughly one order of magnitude faster than QA and four orders of magnitude faster than QAOA.
 We further identify sample quality as a key factor in end-to-end efficiency, showing that QAIA recovers the complete Pareto set with about $10\times$ fewer candidates than QAOA, though with a few times more samples than QA on average.
 To improve Pareto-set exploration, we introduce a Gaussian-noise variant of SB that increases candidate diversity.
-Finally, evaluating the full pipeline---model construction, sampling, and Pareto filtering---we show that QAIA outperforms established Pareto-approximation heuristics, recovering the optimal Pareto front about one order of magnitude faster than the DCM~\cite{BOLAND2017} and DPA-a~\cite{Dachert2024} results reported in~\cite{Kotil2025}, while outperforming MOEA/D~\cite{zhang2007moea}, NSGA-II~\cite{deb2002fast}, NSGA-III~\cite{deb2013evolutionary,jain2013evolutionary,blank2019investigating} and RVEA~\cite{cheng2016reference} in both runtime and solution quality on dense three-objective instances up to $n=200$.
+Finally, evaluating the full pipeline---model construction, sampling, and Pareto filtering---we show that the QAIA framework outperforms established Pareto-approximation heuristics, recovering the optimal Pareto front about one order of magnitude faster than the DCM and DPA-a~\cite{BOLAND2017, Dachert2024} results reported in~\cite{Kotil2025}, while outperforming MOEA/D~\cite{zhang2007moea}, NSGA-II~\cite{deb2002fast}, NSGA-III~\cite{deb2013evolutionary,jain2013evolutionary,blank2019investigating}, and RVEA~\cite{cheng2016reference} in hypervolume and number of found Pareto-optimal solutions under fixed wall-clock time budget on dense three-objective instances up to $n=200$.

 These results indicate that, for the MO-MaxCut benchmarks considered here, GPU-accelerated quantum-inspired Ising solvers currently provide a stronger end-to-end baseline than the available quantum-hardware results.
 They also demonstrate the potential of approximate Ising solvers for complex MOO problems and provide a quantitative reference point for future advances in quantum optimization.